xiaoftao/dataconnect-solutions/solutions/ona/README.md

 - Compare period vs period to analyze consistency

 **Bridging Analysis Page**
-Bridging – Evaluate information flow: Capture the probability to be on the information flow between two nodes.
+Bridging – Evaluate information flow: Measures the connectivity of nodes to detected graph communities.
+First, graph communities are discovered using LPA (label propagation algorithm).
+Then, we count how many communities a node is connected to and normalize by the total number of communities.
+A node connected to no communities will be 0.
+A node connected to all communities with be 1.
 Helps to identify potential gatekeepers, change agents, or controllers, and to remove bottlenecks.
 - Identify key bridges and their departments
 - Analyze the correlation of bridging and influence:
     - High bridging and high influence may imply a leader